-C7306 Practicum in Education and Training (Dual Credit - Kilgore College)
+C730DB Practicum in Education and Training (Dual Credit) - Semester 2

-Prerequisite: Instructional Practices

-Possible Certification: Educational Aide I
+Prerequisite: Instructional Practices Possible Certification: Educational Aide I

-This course is Double Blocked.

 Practicum in Education and Training is a second year field-based experience that utilizes student's prior knowledge of child and adolescent development.
 Students practice using effective teaching and training practices learned in their first year of off campus experience.
 Students are mentored in planning and directing instruction and other classroom responsibilities under supervision of exemplary educators and trainers from various areas of knowledge and campus staff.
 A portfolio of experience is achieved by the end of the year.